-- cessation of Euroyen TIBOR 11" as of March 6, 2024 and announced that the publication of all tenors (i.e. 1-week, 1-month, 3-month, 6-month, and 12-month) of Euroyen TIBOR will permanently cease immediately after the end of December 2024. - ♦ Note that this assessment result reports the extent of JBA TIBOR's compliance with the IOSCO Principles as of the base date and does not assure that it will remain unchanged going forward.
-Taking into consideration that the extent of compliance is subject to changes according to, among other things, changes in an environment of JBA TIBOR's underlying market, JBATA will not only work on the challenges discussed above but also conduct a periodic self-assessment on an annual basis pursuant to the IOSCO Principles and will continue to take appropriate actions in order to comply with the IOSCO Principles as well as to maintain and enhance the transparency, robustness and reliability of JBA TIBOR.
+- ♦ Note that this assessment result reports the extent of JBA TIBOR's compliance with the IOSCO Principles as of the base date and does not assure that it will remain unchanged going forward.
+Taking into consideration that the extent of compliance is subject to changes according to, among other things, changes in an environment of JBA TIBOR's underlying market, JBATA will conduct a periodic self-assessment on an annual basis pursuant to the IOSCO Principles. - → JBATA will be committed to further enhancing the transparency, robustness and reliability of Japanese Yen TIBOR.
+For example, as of the assessment base date, JBATA understands the potential need to consider partial revisions to the waterfall methodology of Japanese Yen TIBOR (e.g. revision of the use of data in the Japan Offshore Market in the 2nd Level), and will update the progress of the discussion in our future self-assessment results.4